18F/snap-api-prototype/docs/api-documentation.md

 If no value is provided, the API will use its most recent available data on which states are using emergency allotments.

 The API trusts the client about whether or not Emergency Allotments are in effect.

+Boolean values can be sent in as strings in the following format: `"true", "false"`.